-Every MPS4232 module has an RS-232 serial output.
+Every MPS4200 module has an RS-232 serial output.
 It is available through the Power/Serial/Trigger connector on the module.
 This connector on the module is a TE Connectivity PLG 8P8C Mini1.
 This is a latching connector to prevent the connector from becoming unseated when subjected to vibrations.
 The wiring diagram for the power/ serial/trigger connector can be found in Section 4: Hardware.

-Settings for establishing a serial connection to the MPS4232 module are as follows:
+Settings for establishing a serial connection to the MPS4200 module are as follows:

 Bits per second: 9600 BAUD Data bits: 8 Parity: none Stop bits: 1 Flow control: none troubleshooting and find/change the MPS's IP address if it is unknown.
 For information on changing the communication parameters, including the module's Ethernet IP address, see "Changing the IP Address" procedure.
+The serial interface is not designed to collect pressure data.